-The winds were light as a small crew prepared to hoist down a longboat from the side of the Molly Red.
+The winds were light as a small crew prepared to lower a longboat from the side of the Molly Red.
 A tall, massive cog ship made of oak, the Molly Red had several masts, with the mainsail at the center.
 It had fore and stern castles for crew and guest quarters.
 The mainsail, when pushed out to catch the wind, displayed a large red whale breaching the water.

 Another crew member ran toward the group.
-He tapped his finger on the chest of the long, dark-haired boy.
+He tapped his finger on the chest of the dark-haired boy.
 “Josah,” he huffed, “Captain wants to see you before you go.”

 “Yes, Captain.
 You’ve requested to see me?”
 Josah stood still, letting his long hair hide his face.

 The Captain wore a burgundy jacket with gold trimming, a black vest, and a white shirt.
 He, too, wore his dark hair long, pulled back around his ears.
 His beard had streaks of gray, betraying his appearance of being a younger man.

 “Josah, I know we have spoken little about that night you first came to the Molly Red…”

 “There is no need, sir,” Josah interrupted.